Post-Baccalaureate Music Education Licensure

 - Specific College of Education and State of Wisconsin requirements.
 Generally, this includes the three courses of what is generally called "pre-block" (EDFOUND 212 - Educational Psychology, EDFOUND 243 - Education in Pluralistic Society, and EDFNDPRC 210 - Observation and Participation) and SECNDED 466 Literacy Strategies.
 This is a total of 12 credits.
 Students may also need to take and pass the Pre-Professional Skills Test (PPST), and the four-phase portfolio requirements.
-All students seeking licensure in the state of Wisconsin must now complete all or part of the edTPA portfolio, even if they already have licensure in one of more areas.
-Click here for an explanation of edTPA.

 - Students applying with a performance degree from a NASM-accredited institution only need to fulfill the UW-Whitewater music education licensure program requirements not met in their performance degree.

 - Students applying with a BA need to fulfill all the requirements of the UW-Whitewater Music Ed licensure and degree to include an audition, lessons, ensemble participation, coursework, juries, and recital.

 - Students applying from a non-NASM-accredited institution must go through the full audition process and fulfill all requirements of the UW-Whitewater Music Ed licensure and degree requirements.